 And then there’s Google.
 One innovation that gathered a lot of press coverage in 2017 was the Google earphones that can translate.
 The bold promise of this novel gadget had early adopters in countries where it was first available rushing to the Google store.

 But two months after its launch last October, review after review published by the influential media and tech websites showed that Google’s first wireless earphone, the Pixel Buds, failed to deliver the promise.
 A review in Wired UK said they “aren’t just bad, but utterly pointless.”
 The Guardian saw the “flawed” earbuds as “a missed opportunity.”
 Gizmodo said “it’s not even close to being good.”

-Where Google fails, it’s unlikely anyone else will succeed, since, of course, any translation earpiece will only be as good as the underlying MT engine powering it.
-Add to that the need for advanced speech recognition, natural language generation, and other technologies and the utopia of a fluent conversation in two different languages facilitated by tech is still a few years away.
+Where Google fails, it’s unlikely anyone else will succeed, since, of course, any translation earpiece will only be as good as the underlying machine translation (MT) engine powering it.
+Add to that the need for advanced speech recognition, natural language generation and other technologies and the utopia of a fluent conversation in two different languages facilitated by tech is still a few years away.